NatVanG/fab-inspector-vscode-ext/README.md

 ## 🚀 Features

 ### **📋 Commands**
-- **Fab Inspector: Run** - Interactive inspection with customizable output formats and full control
+- **Fab Inspector: Run** - Rules file execution with customizable output formats (Console or HTML)
 - **Fab Inspector: Run Current Rules** - Quick execution of the currently open rules file
 - **Fab Inspector: Run Selected Rule** - Execute individual rules for quick testing and validation
-- **Multiple Output Formats**: Generate reports in HTML to the VS Code output console
+- **Fab Inspector: Create New Rules File** - Creates a new rules file with a templated rule to get you started

 ### **🔧 JSON Rule Debug Commands**
 - **Fab Inspector: Log Un\Wrap** - Un\Wrap a selected Fab Inspector rule operation with log nodes for debug output to console